isik-finset/toy-project/README.md

-# Toy Project
+# Toy Project 📚

-## About the Project
+## About the Project ℹ️

-This project was put to let you learn about, as well as practice, the common tools, libraries and frameworks used within the BetterDay team.
+This project was put to let you learn about, as well as practice, the common tools, libraries and frameworks used within the BetterDay team. 😺

-The app you are going to build should include the most basic CRUD functionalties!
-In the example of a BlogPost application: a user should be able to create a post, edit a post, delete a post, and read all the posts.
-In addition to that, you should also introduce the authentication & authorization processes.
+The app you are going to build should include the most basic CRUD functionalities!
+In the example of a BlogPost application: a user should be able to create a post, edit a post, delete a post, and read all the posts 👀.
+In addition to that, you should also introduce the authentication & authorization processes 🤦‍♂️.

 While developing the app, make sure that you do your best to learn something new and get the most out of it.
 Below, you will be given a certain set of tools and a brief instruction on how to proceed with the project.
 Apart from this and below, you are free to be as much creative as you can and add extra features to your app.
-Best of luck!
+Best of luck! 💪

-### *Your target should be*:
+🚩 ### *Your target should be*:

 * To build a fully functional CRUD application, from front to back.
 * To try to build everything from scratch (i.e. hooks/validation/guards/common items/etc.).